 Contributions through the Supply Chain

 In procuring our raw materials, we are making efforts to select materials and suppliers that will result in a lower environmental impact in line with our Purchasing Policy.
-As indicated in the Sustainable Procurement Guidelines , we request our suppliers to support the preservation of biodiversity.
+As we include“preservation of biodiversity” to the Sustainable Procurement Guidelines , we request our suppliers to support the preservation of biodiversity.
 In logistics, we work to reduce environmental impact mainly by undertaking modal shifts and shared logistics.
 We provide product safety information in an effort to help customers handle products appropriately and minimize environmental impacts.

 Participation in Initiatives

-We support the Declaration of Biodiversity by the Japan Business Federation (Keidanren) and participate in the Japan Business and Biodiversity Partnership.
+We also support the Declaration of Biodiversity by the Japan Business Federation (Keidanren) and participate in the Japan Business and Biodiversity Partnership.
 The policy and initiatives of Mitsui Chemicals in this area has been introduced in Initiative on the Declaration of Biodiversity by Keidanren.

 Social initiatives that support the conservation of biodiversity

 The Mitsui Chemicals Group undertakes environmental creation initiatives to conserve biodiversity at its business sites.

 *Major activities are shown here.